aligheshlaghi97/asynchronous-python/5. Advanced Techniques/README.md

 linking or chaining together multiple coroutines to execute in a specific sequence.
 This pattern helps in organizing and managing complex asynchronous workflows.
 Consider that done callback is triggered when the task is done.
-Let's task a look at an example, inspired by
+Let's take a look at an example, inspired by
 [Jason's article](https://superfastpython.com/asyncio-coroutine-chaining/#Example_of_Automatic_Chaining_of_Coroutines_With_Callbacks).
 ```python3
 # ex_5_4